yeungpinghei/yeungpinghei.github.io/README.md

 The dependent variable was the normalized F0 `semitone.norm`.
 The independent variable was the interaction of English variety and syntactic category `cat.variety`.
-The reference level of this interaction term was content word by AE speakers.
+The reference level of this interaction term was content word by American English speakers.
 The interaction was included as a parametric effect and as a smooth `s(point, by = cat.variety, k=9)` in the model.
 The smooth included time `point` to indicate the normalized time point of the measurements.
 The smoothing term `s(point, k=9)` models the non-linear F0 values over time.